 It’s hard to tell how large the frame is without a model standing next to it, so here ya go!

 I just love it, and my office is really coming together!
 Now go rummage through the thrift store looking for great frames.
-I’m actually using the inside giant canvas for another fun project that I hope to share soon.
+I actually using the inside giant canvas for another fun project, check it out!
 Happy Repurposing!